griverorz/westraining-R/README.md

 # Materials for the R classes

-This repository contains most of the materials used in the introductory and advanced classes to R for at [Westat](https://www.westat.com/).
+This repository contains most of the materials used in the introductory and advanced classes to R at [Westat](https://www.westat.com/).

-The scripts are provided in Rmarkdown with an HTML output.
+The scripts are provided in Rmarkdown with a markdown output.
 The scripts are grouped by topic and do not correspond to individual classes.

 ## Introduction to R